alexirpan/alexirpan.github.io/_posts/2017-01-25-research-comm.markdown

 > Communicating these ideas is a bit like trying to explain a vacuum cleaner to someone who has never seen one, except you're only allowed to use words that are four letters long or shorter.

-A lot of the metaphorical four letter words I used weren't useful anymore, and filtering it into just the key points was most of the work.
+A lot of the metaphorical four letter words I used weren't useful anymore, and filtering it to just the key points was most of the work.

 When I got comments back, I had a shocking revelation: **the only one who fully understood my project was me.**

 On the surface, that's not so surprising, so let me clarify.
 I've been talking to most of these people about my project for months.
 They've received and read every doc I wrote about my project, from start to finish.
-I've had one-on-ones with several of them to explain the issues I've run into.
+I've had weekly meetings with several of these people, to explain issues I ran into and get tips on how to get past them.

-*And I was the only one who understood everything that was going on?*
+*And the whole time, I was the only one who understood everything that was going on?*

 **_What the hell?_**